-12.08 The Employer will endeavour to divide paid holidays equitably among the employees in the Home, unless mutually agreed otherwise.
+12.08 The Employer will endeavour to divide paid holidays equitably among the Employees in the Home, unless mutually agreed otherwise.

-12.09 An employee may not accumulate more than four (4) lieu days, which may be taken at their request concurrently or added to their vacation.
-Such leave shall not be unreasonably denied.
-The employee will advise the Employer of their intention to bank a lieu day.
+12.09 An employee may accumulate not more than three (3) lieu days, which may be taken concurrently or added to their vacation at a time that is mutually agreeable.